johanf85/home-assistant-heating-configuration/descriptionVoorEnum.md

 Easiest way is to post a message in [this topic](https://community.home-assistant.io/t/my-multi-zone-thermostat-configuration/319432) on the Home Assistant community forum.

-## Other options for a wired configuration
+## Other options for wired configurations

 Above configuration uses a USB cable connection to an arduino to my bedroom.
 This is convenient as it both powers and readouts the arduino.
-For other, larger houses with multiple temperature sensors and zones this will not be an option.
+For other, larger houses with multiple temperature sensors and zones this will not be an option, as it's not suitable for long distances.

 Other wired options:

 *   a long cable to a 1-wire ds18b20 sensor.
     This is something that could have been done in this configuration too, but wasn't considered.
 1-Wire senors are capable to have quite a distance.
 *   Ethernet wires to ESP32 microcontrollers with ethernet
     Among other options, the [ESPHome](https://www.esphome.io/) platform can be used by using an [Olimex POE device](https://www.olimex.com/Products/IoT/ESP32/ESP32-POE-ISO/open-source-hardware) or a [Wt32-eth01](https://community.home-assistant.io/t/how-i-installed-esphome-on-the-wt32-eth01/359027).
 Entities from these devices will be available in Home Assistant, when they are connected to the network Home Assistant is running on.

 <table><tbody><tr><td><figure class="image"><img src="https://www.olimex.com/Products/IoT/ESP32/ESP32-POE-ISO/images/thumbs/310x230/ESP32-POE-ISO-2.jpg" alt="ESP32-POE-ISO - Open Source Hardware Board"></figure></td></tr><tr><td>The Olimex-poe-iso, device with Ethernet connection</td></tr></tbody></table>

 *   Arduino with an ethernet module, like the W5500, with MQTT sending/receiving
     Cheaper hardware, but more work to be done for the configuration
 *   [Modbus](https://www.home-assistant.io/integrations/modbus/)
     An older but also available protocol for sending data trough two wired cables.
 Can be convenient to use with existing cables running trough a home.

 **Power over Ethernet (PoE)**